andykrohg/cs-workshop-scoreboard-client/README.md

 # ROSA Workshop Scoreboard - Client
-This repository houses the client-side component for the ROSA workshop [scoreboard](https://github.com/andykrohg/cs-workshop-scoreboard-server/tree/rosa).
-It consists of an Ansible playbook that runs continuously to gather workshop task completion data from a participant cluster and report it up to a centralized scoreboard server.
+This repository houses the client-side component for the **ROSA workshop scoreboard**.
+It consists of an Ansible playbook that runs continuously to gather workshop task completion data from a participant cluster and report it up to a centralized [scoreboard server](https://github.com/andykrohg/cs-workshop-scoreboard-server/tree/rosa).

-Instructions for completing the workshop can be found at https://www.rosaworkshop.io.

 > If you're looking for the scoreboard client for **ARO**, go [here](https://github.com/andykrohg/cs-workshop-scoreboard-client/tree/aro) instead.